 Her core interests include Network Security, Cryptocurrency and more broadly, Fin Tech.
 In her free time she enjoys reading fantasy novels, translating korean comics and currently plays the triangle in a rock band.

 Born in Russia and raised in Uzbekistan, Jenya came to Korea four years ago to pursue her bachalor degree in Mass Media and Communications at Korea University.
 Her diverse interests in international markets had brought her to Bitcoin Center Korea to learn about finance and market research.
 While pursuing her academic interests, Jenya is an active volunteer.
 Sport and education are the causes that she chose to volunteer for and that urged her to become an international interpreter volunteer for Brazil Olympics 2016, Sydney Rowing Regatta 2016, Gwangju Summer Universiade 2015 and a language mentor for KT Dream School.

 Toby is from the UK and graduated from the University of Nottingham in 2014 with a degree in Mathematics and French.
 He’s a computer programmer who wants to learn more about bitcoin and particularly the power of the blockchain.
 Toby enjoys playing soccer and has been part of a 30-person Samba band!
 It has only been one month since Toby arrived in Korea, so far he’s loving life in Seoul and is excited to discover more.

 Prior to opening Bitcoin Center Korea in 2015, John spent countless hours turning data into information in the financial intelligence industry.
-John is a proponent of self-regulation and believes that an autonomous open community like Bitcoin Center Korea can be a catalyst for many great things in the society.
+John is a proponent of grassroots movement, and believes that an autonomous open-source community like Bitcoin Center Korea can be a catalyst for many great things in society.